Teaching and Learning with Technology Resources

 The Distance Learning Services unit provides facilities and technical support services that bring people at different sites together for a class or meeting.
 These simultaneous internet based educational opportunities use video conferencing, web conferencing (Skype, Windows Messenger and Elluminate) and webinar events which support teaching and learning.

 The Instructional Technology unit provides one-on-one consultation, phone and email question and response, and periodic workshops.
 Specific support is available for UNC Asheville’s learning management system - Moodle, electronic portfolio - Mahara, Smartboard instruction and student response systems.
 Assistance with course design for online content delivery and Blended Learning is also available.

-Beginning in Fall 2013, The Video Production unit of TLTR will only videotape select campus events.
-Based on TLTR staff availability, faculty members may request that an event be taped if it is needed for classroom instruction.
-No editing will be provided for air on AET Television.
-Questions can be directed to Leah Dunn at firstname.lastname@example.org.
-The Video Production unit will continue to operate a television studio and provide basic post-production video editing services.
+The Video Production unit of TLTR records select campus events, based on staff and resource availability.
+Faculty members may request that an event be taped if it is needed for classroom instruction.
+The Video Production unit operates a television studio and audio recording lab, and provides basic post-production video editing services.